Adrian Pasdar: Television

 Pasdar's major break into television came in 1996, when he was cast as the title character on the Fox series Profit.
 He also guest-starred in the two-hour season finale of the fourth season of Touched by an Angel.
 From 2000 to 2002, Pasdar played the lead role of anthropology Professor Declan Dunn in the spooky cult drama series Mysterious Ways on PAX.

 Pasdar played David McClaren in the final two seasons of the CBS drama Judging Amy from 2003 through 2005.
 In 2006, he had a high-profile guest role as Gabrielle Solis's sleazy lawyer in Desperate Housewives.

 He starred as Nathan Petrelli in the NBC superhero drama Heroes.
 Pasdar based his mysterious character on "the most morally liquid characters" that he's encountered in his life.
 The character is not based on one particular political figure, but on a melange of different ones, both good and bad.
 Pasdar's character was killed off in an episode that aired November 30, 2009.

 Pasdar voices Hawkeye in the animated series The Super Hero Squad Show and voiced Captain America in the Black Panther animated series.
 Having also voiced Iron Man in the English dub of the Iron Man anime series, Pasdar reprised the role in Marvel's Avengers Assemble (seasons 1–3), Ultimate Spider-Man, and Hulk and the Agents of S.M.A.S.H..

 Pasdar also played a role on The Lying Game as Alec Rybak, a corrupt district attorney.
-From 2014 to 2018, he played the recurring role of Glenn Talbot on the Marvel TV series Agents of S.H.I.E.L.D., and from 2016 to 2017, recurred as Nolan Burgess on the series Colony.
+In 2013, Pasdar guest-starred in the seventh and final season of Burn Notice as Randall Burke for three episodes.
+From 2014 to 2018, he played the recurring role of Glenn Talbot / Graviton on the Marvel TV series Agents of S.H.I.E.L.D., and from 2016 to 2017, recurred as Nolan Burgess on the series Colony.
 He also starred in the pilot of the Amazon Studios series The After.
 He also portrays the DC Comics character Morgan Edge in season 3 of The CW's Supergirl.

 Personal life

-Pasdar married musician Natalie Maines of the The Chicks on June 24, 2000.
+Pasdar married musician Natalie Maines of The Chicks on June 24, 2000.
 They have two sons, born in 2001 and 2004.
 On July 5, 2017, Maines announced that she and Pasdar were divorcing after 17 years of marriage.
 The divorce was finalized on December 19, 2019.
-The divorce took over two years as Pasdar contested the validity of a pre-nuptial agreement and attempted to plead poverty to the court to obtain spousal support, despite reporting over $400,000 in income in 2018, according to court documents.
-Maines said that the Chicks' 2020 album Gaslighter includes songs with deeply personal themes, written during the divorce.
-The album surrounds the topic of a husband gaslighting and cheating on his wife, ending with the dissolution of the marriage.

 Pasdar is a guitarist for charity rock band Band from TV.
 Part of the proceeds from the band's concerts go to his nominated charity, the Rush Epilepsy Center.